gmboowa/rMAP-2.0/README.md

 **Pipeline Type:** WDL-based, Docker-enabled
 **Workflow Engine:** Cromwell

-rMAP-2.0 is a containerized, modular workflow for microbial genomics that integrates trimming, quality control, *de novo* assembly, annotation, variant calling, MLST typing, AMR profiling, mobile genetic element analysis, pangenome analysis, phylogeny, and tree visualization.
+rMAP-2.0 is a containerized, modular workflow for microbial genomics that integrates trimming, quality control, *de novo* assembly, annotation, variant calling, MLST typing, AMR profiling, mobile genetic element analysis, pangenome analysis, phylogeny & tree visualization.

-The workflow is written in **Workflow Description Language (WDL)**, uses **Docker containers** for tool standardization, and runs on the **Cromwell execution engine**.
+The workflow is written in **Workflow Description Language (WDL)**, uses **Docker containers** for tool standardization & runs on the **Cromwell execution engine**.
 The primary deliverable is a **single consolidated, navigable HTML report** (with per-module outputs preserved in the Cromwell execution directories).

 ---